tmalsburg/chamois/README.md

-Chamois is a Python application that aims to make eye-tracking experiments on reading behavior as easy as possible.
+Chamois is a Python application that aims to make state-of-the-art eye-tracking experiments on reading behavior as easy as possible.
 The focus is on stimulus presentation and recording of user responses.
-Chamois doesn’t support any particular eye-tracker out of the box.
-But it is relatively easy to make it work with any eye-tracker that has a Python API.
-A simple demo experiment for TRACKPixx3 trackers is linked below.
-Via PyGaze most other eye-tracker could be used as well.
+Chamois doesn’t support any particular eye-tracker but is designed to be used with any eye-tracker that has a Python API.
+A demo experiment for TRACKPixx3 trackers is linked below.
+Using PyGaze most other eye-trackers could be used as well.

-**Current status:** Chamois is work in progress.
+**Status:** Chamois is work in progress.
 I wrote it for my own lab and share it without any warranty.
 It seems to work pretty well, but definitely has some rough edges.
-If you’re interested in using it, feel free to contact me first to discuss it.
+If you’re interested in using it, feel free to contact me to discuss it.

 **Key features:**
-- Chamois is inspired by Ibex: Configuration and data format are similar but much simpler.
+- Chamois is inspired by [Ibex](https://github.com/addrummond/ibex): Configuration and data format are similar but simpler.
 - Implements most of the usual best-practices, so that users don’t have to reinvent the wheel.
 E.g:
   - Blinking fixation target at the beginning of a trial.
   - Trial ends when participant looks at lower-right corner of screen.
 - Sanity checking of stimuli and support for Latin square designs.
 Chamois automatically picks the most underrepresented list.
 - Chamois is eye-tracker agnostic and can be combined with almost any eye-tracking system via [PyGaze](https://www.pygaze.org/) or manufacturer APIs such as pylink and pypixx.
 - Runs on Linux, MacOS, and Windows.
-Only dependency is [PySimpleGui](https://www.pysimplegui.org).
+Only dependency is [FreeSimpleGui](https://github.com/spyoungtech/FreeSimpleGUI).
-- With less than 400 lines of code, Chamois is easy to hack and extend even for users with only basic Python knowledge.
+- With only a small amount of code, Chamois is relatively easy to hack and extend even for users with only limited Python knowledge.

-Chamois was not specifically designed for timing-sensitive experiments, e.g. those using the boundary paradigm.
+**A non-feature:** Chamois was not designed for timing-sensitive experiments, e.g. those using the boundary paradigm.
 Eye-movement contingent display-changes could be implemented but may be too slow to be executed during saccades.

 # Demo experiment